 Productivity is personal.
 You can read advice from others about how they get things done, but productivity tips that work for one person might not work for you and your work style.
 The same goes for productivity apps.
 With so many different apps and tools available, it’s important to identify what exactly you are looking for.
 Maybe you are an efficient note-taker, but you have a really hard time focusing on tasks.
 Or perhaps you have a great system to communicate with teammates and contacts, but you don’t have an effective way to schedule meetings with them.

 Here at Hive, we’ve done some research to help you narrow down all of the apps out there.
 In this article, we are breaking down the best productivity apps for each of your different needs.
-From digital notebooks to project management tools, here are 11 apps that can help address your needs and ultimately get more done.
+From digital notebooks to project management tools, here are the best productivity apps that can help address your needs and ultimately get more done.

 Best For: Managing your to-do lists